jackdewinter/pymarkdown/docs/rules/rule_md018.md

 triggering.

 Finally, this rule will not trigger if the Atx Heading element has closing hash characters, such as `#Heading1#`.
-The rule for properly handling Atx Heading Close elements is
+The rule for effectively managing Atx Heading Close elements is
 [Rule md020](https://github.com/jackdewinter/pymarkdown/blob/main/docs/rule_md020.md).